varjakw/FriedmanMethod/README.md

 Friedman's Method in Python, including graphical display of frequencies.
 In this case, I'll be using the simpler Vigenere variant, where reetition of the key is possible because the key is a smaller length than the plaintext message itself.

-The Vigenér Cipher method uses a series of Caeser ciphers based on the letters of a keyword.
+The Vigenére Cipher method uses a series of Caeser ciphers based on the letters of a keyword.

 ## Caeser Cipher